dobbelina/yt-dlp-multiconfig/README.md

 A folder is also created called presets, where the **3 config files** are located.

 It is higly recommended to add yt-dlp to the path variable [How to add path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
-It is also recommended to download ffmpeg and put in the same folder as yt-dlp.exe.
+It is also recommended to download ffmpeg.exe and put in the same folder as yt-dlp.exe.

 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.